lordgiotto/google-font-installer/README.md

 Same as searchFont, but specific for the Category property. (for instance serif, sans-serif, display, etc)

+###### `getFont(term, field, callback)`
+- term [String] The string to search for.
+- field [String] The property of the GoogleFont instance to test.
+- callback(err, fontList) [Function] Mandatory callback with optional error obj and a new instance of GoogleFontList with the searched subset of Fonts

+Function with callback used to get a specific font where a field and the term exactly match (case insensitive)

+###### `getFontByName(term, callback)`
+- term [String] The string to search for.
+- callback(err, fontList) [Function] Mandatory callback with optional error obj and a new instance of GoogleFontList with the searched subset of Fonts

+Same as getFont, but specific for the Family property. (the font name)

+###### `getFontByType(term, callback)`
+- term [String] The string to search for.
+- callback(err, fontList) [Function] Mandatory callback with optional error obj and a new instance of GoogleFontList with the searched subset of Fonts

+Same as getFont, but specific for the Category property. (for instance serif, sans-serif, display, etc)

 ###### `getFirst()`
 - Returns [GoogleFont|Boolean] If not empty, return the first GoogleFont instance inside GoogleFontList `data` property, else return false.